top of page

 About the Fair

 We are the largest career fair at the University of Michigan, but our origins are humble.
-We started in 1985 as a collaboration between Tau Beta Pi (TBP), the National Engineering Honor Society, and the Society of Women Engineers (SWE).
+We started in 1985 as a collaboration between Society of Women Engineers (SWE) and Tau Beta Pi (TBP), the National Engineering Honor Society.
 We had only 19 companies attend that first year.

-Since then, we have grown to become one of the largest student-run engineering career fairs in the nation with nearly 350 companies in attendance.
-We are the premier Career Fair held in the fall at the University of Michigan College of Engineering and are proud to continue our 38-year tradition by connecting talented U-M engineering students with top employers from around the world.
+Since then, we have grown to become one of the largest student-run engineering career fairs in the nation with nearly 300 companies in attendance.
+We are the premier Career Fair held in the fall at the University of Michigan College of Engineering and are proud to continue our 40-year tradition by connecting talented U-M engineering students with top employers from around the world.

 The Society of Women Engineers at the University of Michigan provides its members with the ideal engineering and college experience.
 Every year, in addition to running Career Fair, the section engages hundreds of K-12 students across the globe in engineering outreach activities, hosts several charity events (including a 5K Fun Run, and the Engineering Games Competition), competes in the Boeing Team Tech Competition at the SWE national conference, and organizes several networking and professional development events.